What is ADD / ADHD?

-Following neurofeedback training, patients have reported numerous positive changes such as better attention span and concentration, increased impulse conrtol, mood stability, improved sleep and decreased anxiety and hyperactivity.
-Neurofeedback has physiological effects that are similar to those created by medication, but has no side effects, is painless and provides long lasting results.
+Neurofeedback is a form of brainwave training that allows us to address the “brain” component of symptoms.
+Research has shown that those with ADD/ADHD have a greater number of “alpha” brainwaves.
+Subsequently, they have difficulty producing higher frequency or “beta” waves associated with better concentration and enhanced performance.
+Neurofeedback training “quiets” these brain regions in order to increase your attention and concentration.
+Following neurofeedback training, patients have reported numerous positive changes such as better attention span and concentration, increased impulse control, mood stability, improved sleep and decreased anxiety and hyperactivity.
+Neurofeedback has physiological effects that are similar to those created by medication but has no side effects.